valorcurse/stadslab-kennisbank/README.md

 This application is a first prototype, not thoroughly tested or used yet, and will be further developed by other students.
 It's as of now completly translated in dutch.

+This application is licensed under the GPLv2 license.

 ###Database:

 	- Type: MySQL